WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 ![artifact](/faq/candace/c3.png)
 **C3 - Hunter's Supplication**

 Adds an extra 3 levels to her burst.
-However, this only adds a little damage for a character whose damage by and large does not matter, Rating 1/5
+However, this only adds a little damage for a character whose damage by and large does not matter.
+Rating 1/5

 ![artifact](/faq/candace/c4.png)
 **C4 - Sentinel Oath**

 Reduces hold CD to match tap CD so you no longer have rotations ruined by accidental perfect counters.
-Largely QOL, but a large QOL Rating 3/5
+Largely QOL, but a large QOL.
+However, you can simply forgo this the A1 passive by tapping very quickly.
+Rating 3/5

 ![artifact](/faq/candace/c5.png)
 **C5 - Heterochromatic Gaze**

-Adds an extra 3 levels to her skill.
+Adds an extra 3 levels to her Skill.
 However, this only adds a little damage for a character whose damage by and large does not matter, Rating 1/5

 ![artifact](/faq/candace/c6.png)
 **C6 - The Overflow**

 C6 is an entire kit, almost doubling her damage while also bringing her up to 9-10 Hydro apps over 12s in addition to the normal infusion.
 This alone makes her damage actually notable, while also making her a very usable Hydro aura for characters that can work around her infusion, while also making her a good bloom proccer should we ever get the Dendro app to support it.
 Rating 5/5

-While it is hard to specifically quantify how much better c6 than c0 is for a unit whose primary usage is for Hydro application, an extra 3 seconds of infusion in addition to 4-5 extra waves generally will translate to 6-7 more apps in a 15 second period.
+While it is hard to specifically quantify how much better C6 than C0 is for a unit whose primary usage is for Hydro application, an extra 3 seconds of infusion in addition to 4-5 extra waves generally will translate to 6-7 more apps in a 15 second period.
 This is a very large amount of additional application and brings her from a niche unit with incredible energy issues to an invaluable addition to teams that cannot reconcile themselves with Xingqiu's long cooldowns.